Jesus's interactions with women: The anointing by a repentant sinner

 In the Gospel of Luke, Jesus is an invited guest in the home of Simon the Pharisee.
 All at the table were men.
 During the meal a woman known as "a sinner" entered the room and anointed Jesus's feet with her tears and with some ointment.
 Her tears fell upon his feet and she wiped them with her hair.

 The Bible does not say whether she had encountered Jesus in person prior to this.
 Neither does the Bible disclose the nature of her sin.
 Women of the time had few options to support themselves financially; thus, her sin may have been prostitution.
 Had she been an adulteress, she would have been stoned.

-When Jesus permitted her to express her love and appreciation to him as she did, the host rejected it contemptuously.
-At a minimum, this story shows the manner of Jesus with one sinful woman.
-His unconditional love for both saints and sinners may have been so well known that this woman had the courage to take this great risk to publicly express her love for him for seeing her not as a sex object to be exploited, but as a person of worth.
+When Jesus permitted her to express her love and appreciation to him as she did, the host rejected it.
+Knowing his unconditional love for both saints and sinners, the woman had took a risk to publicly express her love for him for him seeing her not as a sex object to be exploited, but as a person of worth.